andrewcooke/pytyp/pytyp.rst

 ``pytyp`` library.
 This supports two general uses, identified in `Semantics`_
 above: verification and expansion.

-Two approaches to verification were discussed above.
-These are complementary: witnesses are efficient but restricted to hashable classes; a structural approach allows the library to also work with Python's common, mutable data structures.
+Two approaches to verification have been discussed: witnesses are efficient but restricted to hashable classes; a structural approach allows the library to also work with Python's common, mutable data structures.  ``Pytyp`` supports both.

-The most obvious way to extend witness typing was used at the start of this paper — adding type annotations to ABCs — but has several problems.
-First, it is incomplete: attributes and generators do not support annotations, and scope issues complicate some common uses.
-Second, dependent types would be needed to handle ``dict``.
-Third, it is verbose, particularly when using the standard container classes, which must to be subclassed for every distinct use, but also because it ignores correlations between the types of different attributes.
-Fourth, it is misleading (as are current ABCs) in that it emphasises details that are not verified by the witness–based implementation.

-Instead, ``pytyp`` concentrates on the registration aspect of ABCs.
-It parameterises ABCs by type and allows instances to be witnessed via ``register_instance()``.

 ABCs
 ~~~~

 Existing ABCs can be used in two ways: by inheritance or registration.
 We can
-preserve this while adding parametric polymorphism by creating subclasses with
+preserve this while adding parametric polymorphism by creating subclasses to
-the extra type information.
-So, hypothetically, ``Sequence(int)`` would
+contain the extra type information.
+So, hypothetically, ``Sequence(int)``
-create (or retrieve from a cache, if it already exists) a subclass of the
+would create (or retrieve from a cache, if it already exists) a subclass of
-existing ABC ``Sequence``, parameterised by ``int``, which would support both
+the existing ABC ``Sequence``, parameterised by ``int``, which would support
-subclassing and registration.
+both subclassing and registration.

 Inheritance
 ...........